pawel977/recipes-app/README.md

 # RecipiesApp

 ## About app
-Recipies app
-is a simple app of menage yours recipe
+Recipies app is a simple app of menage your recipe

 ## Development server